Refuting A Weak Attempt At Refutation -- Part Five

 Oh, God!
 No. Aaah....
 [Dramatic pause.]
 Yeah, mechanical materialism would have you think that you kick the ball, the ball just moves.
 Erm..., but in reality..., erm..., your foot and the ball are in a dialectical relation.
 Nobody ha..., [garbled]..., well like.., ok, let's assume that people actually believed what you are claiming that they believed, you're claiming that according to dialectics everything only moves by itself, nothing ever affects anything else.
 Now, why..., where's the dialectics part of that?
 [Pause] How can there be two things in a dialectical relation if, as you're claiming, dialectics claims that nothing affects anything else.
 That's a crazy argument.
 Nobody would ever make..., would ever claim that.
 Nobody would ever believe that.
 Jesus.
 Aaah!
 [Approx 17:00-19:24.
 Emphases have been added where they seem appropriate from the tone and inflection of TFB's voice.]

-I have alleged elsewhere that it is difficult to slip a party card between the interpretations put on this failed 'theory' [DM] by Stalinists, Maoists and Trotskyists alike (even though they will all swear blind that only they "understand" dialectics, while all the rest fail to use it, misuse it or have adopted a wooden and formalistic version of it), so it is no big surprise to see TFB agree with two ultra-orthodox Trotskyists.
-In fact, all wings of Dialectical Marxism agree over this 'theory'.
-In Part Four, we even saw TFB in the end (inadvertently and unwittingly) agree with 'Brezhnev era revisionists'!
+I have alleged elsewhere that it is difficult to slip a party card between the interpretations put on this failed 'theory' [DM] by Stalinists, Maoists and Trotskyists alike (even though they will all swear blind that only they "understand" dialectics, while all the rest misuse it, have adopted a wooden and formalistic version, or they just fail to use it), so it is no big surprise to see TFB agree with these two ultra-orthodox Trotskyists.
+In fact, all wings of Dialectical Marxism agree virtually 100% over the details of this 'theory'.
+In Part Four, we even saw TFB in the end (albeit inadvertently and unwittingly) agree with 'Brezhnev era revisionists'!

-As I have also pointed out many times: since TFB refuses to read my Essays, or even my longer replies to him, preferring to base his ill-considered views on Introductory Essays that were written for novices, or brief responses posted on YouTube, no wonder he failed to understand my reasons for saying the following:
+As I have also pointed out many times: TFB refuses to read my Essays, or even my longer replies to him, preferring to base his ill-considered views on Introductory Essays that were meant for novices, or on brief responses posted on YouTube, so no wonder he failed to understand my reasons for saying the following:

 "But, if this were indeed so, nothing in nature could have any effect on anything else.
 Hence, while you might think that it is your kick that moves a football, in fact -- according to the above -- the ball moves itself!"

-It is quite clear by now that TFB prefers to remain in the stygian gloom into which this failed 'theory' has cast him (even though I have endeavoured to lift some of the fog from his brain, several times), so I have no inclination to waste any more energy explaining this rather simple point to him -- yet again.
+It is quite clear by now that TFB prefers to remain in the stygian gloom into which this failed 'theory' has cast him (even though I have endeavoured several times to lift some of the fog from his brain); so I have no inclination to waste any more energy explaining this rather simple point to him -- yet again!

-Less benighted comrades, should they read this, can check out my earlier replies to TFB on this very topic, here, here and here.
+Less benighted -- or less prejudiced -- comrades, should they read this, can check out my earlier replies to TFB on this very topic, here, here and here.

 They [presumably Woods and Grant -- RL] never said thaat (sic).
 That's a bit weird.
 They say "Matter is self-moving and self-organising."
 So, you [presumably me -- RL] mean that it's [pause] only self-moving and self-organising, and self-motion means that nothing has effect on anything else.
 That's odd.
 I've never heard that before.
 Another dramatic pause.]
 What a weird understanding of dialectics you have.
 Erm.
 Or..., [garbled]..., is like..., I'm not sure if you're trying to be..., [pause] I'm, I'm (sic) not sure if this is your honest opinion or if you're trying to make like, build a weird strawman, because this is a crazy argument.

-As we have also already seen, TFB has a problem telling the difference between his own mis-reading/misrepresentation of my argument and my actual argument.
-And here is another excellent example.
-I nowhere say that this is what Woods and Grant say.
+As we have also (already) seen, TFB has a problem telling the difference between his own mis-reading/misrepresentation of my argument and my actual argument.
+And here is yet another excellent example.
+I nowhere say that this is what Woods and Grant say, or believe.
 What I am saying is that this follows from what they assert, whether or not they are aware of it.
-For, if matter is self-moving, then that must be true of every atom in the universe.
-If that is so, then the aforementioned football can't be moved by something else, or: it wouldn't be self-moving.
+Plainly, if matter is self-moving, then that must be true of every atom in the universe.
+If that is so, then the aforementioned football can't be moved by something else, or it wouldn't be self-moving.

-Indeed, Woods and Grant, with whom TFB agrees, had this to say:
+Indeed, Woods and Grant, with whom TFB now seems to agree, had this to say: